-Giving an Insulin Injection Into the Belly Using an Insulin Pen
+Giving an Insulin Injection Using an Insulin Pen

 Remove the outer cap from the needle.
 Keep this outer cap.
 You will use it later to safely dispose of the needle.

-Clean the area of skin where you will give the injection.
-If you use alcohol to clean the skin, let it dry.
+Clean the area of skin where you will give the shot.
+If you use alcohol to clean the skin before you give the injection, let it dry.

 Put only the outer cap back over the needle.
 The thin, inner cover is harder to put back on and you may stick yourself.

 After covering the needle with the outer cap, unscrew the needle and throw it away in a sharps container or other solid plastic container.
-You can get a sharps container at your pharmacy.
+You can get a sharps container at your drugstore.

 Author: Healthwise Staff